 Back at school, Spicoli continues to annoy Mr. Hand, including one episode in which Spicoli arranges for a pizza delivery in the middle of class by a less-than-thrilled "Pizza Guy" delivery man (Taylor Negron) only to have Mr. Hand take the pizza away and distribute it to his favored students.

-Meanwhile, Brad loses his cherished job at All American Burger in a dispute with an unsatisfied customer in which his stern boss, Dennis, instantly fires him.
+Meanwhile, Brad loses his cherished job at All American Burger one day in a dispute with an unsatisfied and rude customer (Sonny Carl Davis) in which his stern boss, Dennis, instantly fires him.
 Brad feels betrayed when all of his co-worker friends don't have the courage to stand up for him to their dictator of a boss out of fear of losing their jobs too.
 As a result, Brad never speaks to any of his friends ever again.
 Brad is forced to take a new job at "Captain Hook Fish and Chips," a Long John Silvers-styled fish restaurant.
 Employees are forced to wear pirate uniforms, and after being laughed at by a beautiful woman (Nancy Wilson) while on a delivery, Brad quits in disgust while tossing all the "Catch of the Day" boxes out into the street.

 At a pep rally before the football game with Lincoln High, Brad meets up with his girlfriend Lisa.
 In a complete turnabout from his plans to go solo during the summer, Brad bares his troubled soul to Lisa, telling her that he needs her now more than ever.
 But Lisa dumps him, saying she wants to see other people before she heads to college, the perfect culmination to Brad's personal annihilation.